Stop smashing your head against the table. You can use meditation for anger so it’s easier to chill out.

 Five of the best Buddhist meditations for anger are:

-1. Nine Round Breathing:
+1. Nine Round Breathing meditation for anger:

 One of the best Buddhist meditations for anger is Nine Round Breathing